Updates as of January 21, 2022:

 What do we know about the Omicron variant?

-We are still learning about the new variant, including how it spreads and infects individuals as well as how it responds to vaccines.
+We are still learning about the Omicron variant, including how it spreads and infects individuals as well as how it responds to vaccines.
 Here is what we know:

 What is California doing in response to the new Omicron variant?